mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 If you use only allowed Jekyll [plugins](https://pages.github.com/versions/) and [remote theme](https://github.com/benbalter/jekyll-remote-theme), GitHub publishes the site automatically.
-You only have to configure "Pages" section in the repository settings.
+You only have to configure the "Pages" section in the repository settings.

 ![GitHub Pages Configuration](/assets/images/2022-11-01-technical-writing/github-pages.png)